Updated on: 10/13/2021

 Studies show that drowsy driving can be just as dangerous as driving under the influence of intoxicating alcohol or drugs.
 To reduce drowsy driving among those drivers who are in control of the largest and most destructive trucks on the roadway, truck drivers are required to keep a detailed log of their hours on the road, as well as any breaks they take to break up those hours.

 If a driver is found to have forged a service log or otherwise failed to adhere to the hours-of-service limits, negligence against the truck driver and trucking company can be much easier to prove.
-The team of attorneys at Davis Law Group have extensive experience analyzing hours-of-service logs and determining a violation exists which may constitute negligence.
+The team of Washington semi-truck accident attorneys at Davis Law Group have extensive experience analyzing hours-of-service logs and determining a violation exists which may constitute negligence.

 Pre-Trip Responsibilities For Semi-Trucks